 One of the abstract insights from descriptive complexity theory is that order is a very important property of structures.
 The relationship between certain logics and classical complexity classes is frequently restricted to ordered structures, i.e., structures where the carrier is linearly ordered.
 The reason for this restriction is to be found in the fact that computation is an ordered process.
-Definability and nondefinability results for certain logics over ordered structures frequently do not extend to unordered structures.
+Definability and non-definability results for certain logics over ordered structures frequently do not extend to unordered structures.
 It is therefore an important property of a logic, if the logic itself is capable of expressing order without recourse to an extended signature.
-The probably best known logic with this property is Σ_1^1 , the extension of first-order logic by arbitrary relation variables that are existentially quantified.
-It is obviously possible to define order in Σ_1^1 , because we can say there is a binary relation that has all the properties of a linear order.
+The probably best known logic with this property is $\Sigma_1^1$ , the extension of first-order logic by arbitrary relation variables that are existentially quantified.
+It is obviously possible to define order in $\Sigma_1^1$ , because we can say there is a binary relation that has all the properties of a linear order.
 These properties are known to be first-order properties.
-It is hence the ability to say "there is a binary relation" that is the key.
+It is hence the ability to say

+"there is a binary relation" that is the key.

-There is no way that FO^{} could define order on arbitrary finite structures.
-But if we only consider trees as models, FO^{} can define order.
-Indeed it is possible to give a definition of the depth-first left-toright order of nodes in a tree (and some variants).
+There is no way that FOD\ or FO\ could define order on arbitrary finite structures.
+But if we only consider ordered trees as models, FOD\ can define order.
+Indeed it is possible to give a definition of the depth-first left-to-right order of nodes in a tree (and some variants).

-Proposition 1 There is an explicit definition of a linear order of the nodes in a tree in FO^ .
+Proposition 1 There is an explicit definition of a linear order of the nodes in a tree in FOD\.

 Proof.
-Define the proper dominance relation of trees Dom(x, y) as $[TC{x,y} \ x \downarrow y](x, y)$.
-Similarly, define the sister relation Sis(x, y) as $[TC{x,y} \ x \to y](x, y)$.
+Define the proper dominance relation of trees Dom(x,y) as $[DTC{y,x} \ x \downarrow y](y,x)$ .
+The idea of how to define dominance deterministically by walking upwards from the descendants to the ancestors goes back to Etessami and Immerman (1995).
+Similarly but simpler, define the sister relation Sis(x,y) as $[DTC{x,y} \ x \rightarrow y](x,y)$ .
 Now define x < y as

-$$\begin{array}{lll} Dom(x,y) \lor (\exists w,v: & Sis(w,v) \land \\ & (w=x \lor Dom(w,x)) \land (v=y \lor Dom(v,y))) \end{array}$$
+$$Dom(x,y) \lor (\exists w,v: Sis(w,v) \land (w = x \lor Dom(w,x)) \land (v = y \lor Dom(v,y))).$$